pigri/mitzu/docs/webapp.rst

 By default the Mitzu webapp does not have any authentication and everyone can access it.

-By setting the ``OAUTH_BACKEND`` environmental variable the OAuth backend can be selected and configured with the backend specific environmental variables.
+By setting the ``AUTH_BACKEND`` environmental variable the OAuth backend can be selected and configured with the backend specific environmental variables.

 As of now the following authentication backends can be selected:
  - :ref:`AWS Cognito`